-Defense Attorneys for a Felony DUI in Maine
+Defense Attorneys for a Felony OUI in Maine

 Serving the Regions of Portland, Bangor, Augusta, Saco and Biddeford

 Any type of DUI charge in Maine can carry with it serious consequences.
 The most serious penalties, however, are associated with felony DUI charges.
 There are several circumstances in which a person can be charged with a felony DUI including having past DUI convictions and being charged with causing injuries while under the influence.